xapi-project/xen-api/README.markdown

 To contribute patches to xen-api, please fork the repository on Github, and then submit a pull request.
-If for some reason you can't use Github to submit a pull request, then you may send your patch for review to the xen-api@list.xen.org mailing list, with a link to a public git repository for review.
+If for some reason you can't use Github to submit a pull request, then you may send your patch for review to the [xen-api@lists.xenproject.org mailing list](http://www.xenproject.org/help/mailing-list.html), with a link to a public git repository for review.
 We much prefer Github pull requests, however, and submitting a patch to the mailing list will take much more time for review.